10 Types of Bats in South Dakota

 The most common type is the Big Brown Bat, found almost everywhere in South Dakota.

-These uncommon types of bats in South Dakota can be seen in specific parts of the state, mainly along mountainous regions or cave systems.
+These uncommon types of bats can be found in specific parts of South Dakota, mainly along mountainous regions or cave systems.

 With so many diverse types of bats living throughout South Dakota, it’s no wonder why these mammals have become such an important part of the region’s ecology and overall environment.